The process to apply to study with us is simple, just follow these steps.

 - An Unconditional Letter of Offer

-Each Letter of Offer has instructions on what you must do next, how to accept your offer and fee payment information.
-You must not use your Letter of Offer to apply for a student visa.
+Each Letter of Offer has instructions on what you to do next, how to accept your offer and fee payment information.
+You must not use your Letter of offer to apply for a student visa.

-You should make sure that you meet the Department of Home Affairs (DHA) requirements for a student visa before you accept an offer and pay any tuition fees.
+You need to make sure that you meet the Department of Home Affairs (DHA) requirements for a student visa before you accept an offer and pay any tuition fees.

-- Submit a signed copy of the Terms of Agreement (included in your offer)
+- Upload a signed copy of the Terms of Agreement (included in your letter of offer) to the application portal directly

-- Submit payment receipt and any requested documents
+- Upload the payment receipt and any requested documents to the application portal directly

-CDU will issue an Electronic Confirmation of Enrolment (eCoE) which you must provide to DHA to apply for your Australian student visa application.
+CDU will issue an electronic Confirmation of Enrolment (CoE) which you must provide to DHA to apply for your Australian student visa.

 As an international student, you are required to hold a valid Australian visa for the duration of your study in Australia.
 The Department of Home Affairs is responsible for issuing visas to students who wish to study in Australia, their website is where you can find the requirements and application process for student visas.